The Wareham Forge

 1989 / 1990

-This piece, was started while I was still working at Blackcreek, and marked the first larger piece I finished at the new forge at Wareham (completed the first year we moved there).
+This piece, was started while I was still working at Black Creek, and marked the first larger piece I finished at the new forge at Wareham (completed the first year we moved there).
 I wanted something that would mark the new business - but at the same time stay pretty subtle.
 Using a traditional 'picture' sign board struck me as ideal.
 The lines of the hanger are very Art Nouveau - a style that would dominate my later artistic work.
-The light frame still has securely held the 24" long anvil cut out through the worst winds (!!) thrown at it for over a dozen years.
+The light frame still has securely held the 24" long anvil cut out through the worst winds (!!) thrown at it for all the decades since.

 Anvil Hanger